fhuanming/fhuanming.github.io/_posts/2025-07-26-gravity-shoot.md

 - **Offline Play**: No internet connection required
 - **Privacy Focused**: No data collection, completely private

-**📱 COMPATIBILITY**
-- Requires Apple Watch Series 4 or later, Apple Watch SE and Apple Watch Ultra.
-- watchOS 8.0 or later
-- Optimized for all Apple Watch screen sizes

 **🔒 PRIVACY**
 Your privacy matters to us.
 Gravity Shoot operates completely offline and does not collect any personal data.
 All game progress is stored locally on your device.